 Kate Halabi

 Kate Halabi is a second-year undergraduate at Georgetown University’s Walsh School of Foreign Service.
-Originally from Wichita, Kansas, Kate is pursuing an International Politics degree with a concentration in International Law, Institutions, and Ethics.
-She also plans to pursue a certificate in Arab Studies.
+Originally from Wichita, Kansas, Kate is a 2025 Paul F. Pelosi Scholar pursuing an International Politics degree with a concentration in International Law, Institutions, and Ethics as well as a certificate in Arab Studies.

 Communications Coordinator